ScottPlot/ScottPlot/dev/API-Plot.md

 ## Frame()

-**Summary:** Configure color and visibility of the frame that outlines the data area (lines along the edges of the primary axes)
+**Summary:** Configure color and visibility of the frame that outlines the data area.
+Note that the axis lines of all 4 primary axes touch each other, giving the appearance of a rectangle framing the data area.
+This method allows the user to customize these lines as a group or individually.

 **Parameters:**
 * `Boolean?` visible